← Back to Sanssouci Palace Tickets

 About our service

-Sanssouci Palace Tickets acts as a facilitator to assist international visitors in purchasing skip-the-line tickets directly from Stiftung Preußische Schlösser und Gärten Berlin-Brandenburg (SPSG), the official operator.
+Sanssouci Palace Tickets acts as a facilitator to assist international visitors in purchasing the Sanssouci + Royal Potsdam Day Pass directly from the official Potsdam palace ticket office.
 We do not resell tickets — we provide a personalised booking and English-language support service.
 Our concierge service fee is included in the displayed price.
 For those who prefer to purchase directly, the official ticket site is spsg.de.

 Ready to book?